rrevi/rrevi.github.io/_drafts/advanced-crystal-middleware.md

 ---
 published: true
 layout: post
-title: 'Advanced: Crystal Web apps middleware'
+title: 'Advanced: Crystal Web Apps Middleware'
-intro: In this post, let's compare how to develop middleware for some of Crystal's Web app frameworks
+intro: Let's compare how to develop middleware for some of Crystal's Web app frameworks
 ---

 ### Athena